tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 In this example,

-* CPython ignores the annotations completely
+* CPython ignores the annotations completely in compilation and execution
 * Mypy lets the type mismatch slide due to `type: ignore`
   * Which, interestingly enough, means Mypyc defers the problem to run-time by injecting an `unbox` that might cleanly raise a `TypeError`